Slaughter Beach Delaware

 The Town of Slaughter Beach Election Scheduled for

-The Town of Slaughter Beach Election scheduled for Saturday, July 1, 2023, has been cancelled.
-As of the filing deadline of June 2, 2023, two candidates have filed for two open seats making no election necessary.
+The Town of Slaughter Beach Election scheduled for Saturday, July 6, 2024, has been cancelled.
+As of the filing deadline of May 31, 2024, three candidates have filed for three open seats making no election necessary.

-The following two candidates have successfully filed for two open town council seats:
+The following three candidates have successfully filed for three open town council seats:

 Each seat is for a two-year term.
 They will be sworn in at the July Town Council meeting.

-The Town of Slaughter Beach has two seats on the Town Council up for election this year.
+The Town of Slaughter Beach has three seats on the Town Council up for election this year.
 Each seat has a term of two years.

-Anyone desiring to run for one of these two seats must file a Candidate Filing Form stating their intent to seek election to the Town Council.
+Anyone desiring to run for one of these three seats must file a Candidate Filing Form stating their intent to seek election to the Town Council.
 Candidate Filing Forms may be obtained from the Town by calling (302) 424-7659 or emailing townofslaughterbeach@comcast.net.
 Candidate Filing Forms can also be found on the town website www.slaughterbeach.delaware.gov.
-Candidate Filing Forms shall be received by 5:00 p.m. on June 2, 2023, at the Town’s office located at 357 Bay Avenue, Slaughter Beach, and no Candidate Filing Forms will be accepted after this deadline.
+Candidate Filing Forms shall be received by 5:00 p.m. on May 31, 2024, at the Town’s office located at 357 Bay Avenue, Slaughter Beach, and no Candidate Filing Forms will be accepted after this deadline.

 To be an eligible candidate for Town Council you must: